 Did you know that you can spot the difference between individual red squirrels?

 Take a look at the following two images taken of the same feeder:

 Both photos were taken with our wildlife camera and clearly show that at least two different individuals are using the same feeder.

-A year on and we are glad to report that a handful of Reds have now taken up residence in Woodruff Wood but they are thin on the ground, very elusive and still highly vulnerable to invasion by yet more Greys.
+Currently we are glad to report that a handful of reds are resident in Woodruff Wood but they are thin on the ground, very elusive and still highly vulnerable to invasion by yet more greys.

 It is run entirely by volunteers carrying out a wide range of work - extra help is always appreciated!